ncl-cancer-alliance/cancer_fingertips/README.md

 * Execute src/main.py

-When executed the code will fully refresh the INDICATOR_METADATA table with the latest available.
+When executed the code will fully refresh the METADATA_INDICATOR and METADATA_AREA tables with the latest available definitions.

 ## Changelog